Fraser Patrick

-Fraser Patrick (born 8 November 1985) is a Scottish professional snooker player from Glasgow.
+Fraser Patrick (born 8 November 1985) is a Scottish former professional snooker player from Glasgow.

 Career

 Patrick started his professional career in 2002 by playing Challenge Tour, where he spent three seasons without success.
 In 2007 Patrick earned the Scottish nomination to make his Main Tour debut.
 Aside from Grand Prix, where he won four matches at the round-robin qualifying stage and finished third in his group, he was to struggle for wins during his debut season and was relegated from the tour.

 With the introduction of Q School, Patrick came agonisingly close to regaining his tour place, twice losing his final match both in 2011 and 2012.
 Nevertheless, thanks to his high Q School ranking Patrick was able to compete in all the major ranking tournaments of the 2012/13 season as an amateur.
 He enjoyed his best ever performance at the 2013 German Masters, where he beat Michael White and Martin Gould to qualify to the venue stages and was leading Ali Carter 3–1 before eventually losing 5–3.
 He also recorded an impressive 10–6 win against Luca Brecel at the World Championship qualifiers.
-Patrick was to end the season on a high note, as in the final round of Q School Event 3 he edged out Ashley Carty 4–3 to regain his place on the main tour.
+Patrick was to end the season on a high note, as in the final round of the third event of the 2013 Q School he edged out Ashley Carty 4–3 to regain his place on the main tour.

 Patrick won just three matches during the 2013–14 season, all of them in the minor-ranking European Tour events, to end up ranked world number 119.

 His 2014–15 season was much better as he started it by beating Jimmy White 5–2 to qualify for the 2014 Wuxi Classic.
 In Patrick's debut at a Chinese ranking event he lost 5–3 to Sam Baird.
 He whitewashed Stuart Bingham 4–0 at the minor-ranking Paul Hunter Classic and then defeated Matthew Stevens 4–3 and Jamie Jones 4–1 to reach the last 16, where Rod Lawler ended his run 4–0.
 Patrick won his first ever match at the venue stage of a ranking event by seeing off Jamie Burnett 6–4 at the UK Championship.
 He then knocked out world number 22 Ryan Day 6–4, during which he made a 139 break which went on to be the third highest of the event.
 In his second last 32 appearance at a ranking event he lost 6–3 to Judd Trump.
 Patrick qualified for the Indian Open, but lost 4–2 to Jamie Cope in the first round.
 Patrick could not get into the top 64 in the world rankings (he was 77th), but by finishing 40th on the European Order of Merit he earned himself a new two-year tour place.